 Eventually we found the steep, winding pathway that led to Castle Doria, a grand name for a simple stone tower that stands out on a promontory above the town.
 Long ago, it was one in a string of Medieval watchtowers intended as an early-warning system for approaching Saracen pirates.
 Later it served sentry as a Nazi lookout.
 Today, it provides a great viewpoint over Vernazza and the gorgeous Mediterranean.

 Our attempts at ending our walk with sunbathing didn’t quite work out, however, as a recent landslide had buried the beach.
-Strike one.
+Strike one for sunbathing.
 So we ended up having a leisurely supper at Ristorante Belforte (fabulous seafood and dreamy seaside views), and ambling back down the hillside, where Matthew attempted to lure the locals into a game of foosball at the harborside table.
 Finding no takers that first night, he settled for an after-dinner stroll with me and a nighttime photo session out over the twinkling town.
 (Click on the gallery for bigger pics of Vernazza and some side stories.)

 Cinque Terre sits at the south end of Liguria, a coastal region headed by the city of Genoa.
 The district government appoints a “commissioner of good taste” who regulates the Ligurian Pastel colors of Cinque Terre’s buildings.